EricLBuehler/candle-lora/README.md

 All conversions are done as implemented in HuggingFace's official LoRA implementation.

-Specifically, `candle-lora` is able to convert `Linear`, `Conv1d`, `Conv2d`, `Embedding` into their respective LoRA counterparts.
+Specifically, `candle-lora` is able to convert `Linear`, `Conv1d`, `Conv2d`, and `Embedding` into their respective LoRA counterparts.
 To improve inference performance, both merging and unmerging LoRA weights are also implemented.

 ## How to use
 1) In your model structs, replace any concrete `Linear`, `Conv1d`, `Conv2d`, or `Embedding` types with `Box<dyn ...LayerLike>`.
 This will allow `candle-lora` to